 Before we get to the sweets: On occasion, the list of ingredients in a food product or the foods that are manufactured at a facility can change, so please make sure to check the website and/or packaging carefully each time you make a purchase to be sure that it’s safe for your kids.

 Amanda’s Own makes great tasting chocolate that is completely dairy-free, tree nut-free, peanut-free, egg-free and gluten-free.
-And this Gold Bunny Box filled with super cute chocolate bunnies offers many days of chocolate-y fun.
+They have an amazing selection of allergen-free Easter chocolates including this Gold Bunny Box filled with super cute chocolate bunnies, offering many days of chocolate-y fun.
 Or, if you don’t watch closely, one day of chocolate-y fun.
 Ha.

-Skip’s Candy Corner has several locations across the U.S, but they also have online shopping available for their selection of peanut- and nut-free candy, all made in a dedicated factory.
+Skip’s Candy Corner is available in 11 states across the U.S (mainly in the northeast, plus California, Ohio, Illinois and Oklahoma) big they do have online shopping available for all of us!
+Find a nice, affordable selection of peanut- and nut-free Easter chocolates and candy, all made in a dedicated factory.
 I think their Chocolate Fluffy Sitting Rabbit available in milk or dark chocolate is super cute.
 But too cute to eat?
 Nah.